Uranium in Mongolia

-Areva has been conducting exploration since 1997, lately through 100% subsidiary Areva Mongol LLC which holds extensive tenements in Dornogovi and also Sukhbaatar provinces (Sukhbaatar is between Dornogovi and Dornod).
+Areva has been conducting exploration since 1997, lately through its subsidiary Areva Mongol LLC which holds extensive tenements in Dornogovi and also Sukhbaatar provinces (Sukhbaatar is between Dornogovi and Dornod).
 In 2007 it took over East Asia Minerals Energy Co.
 In 2013 Mitsubishi Corp took a 34% share in Areva Mongol.
 From 1997 to 2013 Areva Mongol subsidiary Cogegobi LLC spent $150 million on exploration, mostly on two deposits in the Sainshand Basin of Dornogovi province.
 Cogegobi was originally (1996) a JV with 30% held by Gobigeo, but this share passed to Areva Mongol in 2008.

 On the Dulaan Uul roll-front deposit 20 kilometres west of Zoovch Ovoo, Cogegobi has been trialling ISL at Umnut and quotes an inferred resource of 6500 tU at 0.015%.
 It was discovered in 2007, and in 2011 the company applied for a mining licence.

 During the visit of the Mongolian Prime Minister to Russia in mid 2009, an agreement was signed between the Mongolian Nuclear Energy Agency and Russia's Rosatom corporation.
 This agreement envisaged creation of a joint venture company between MonAtom and ARMZ to develop two uranium projects in Mongolia in which Russia retains an historical stake: Dornod, and exploring Dornogovi (East Gobi) further south.
 Rosatom said that the new JV is of particular interest due to its proximity (350 km direct) to Priargunsky operations, allowing creation of a "single infrastructure".
 Russian aid is expected for railway upgrades throughout Mongolia.